CodeScop/Oge-Mai-Field-Guide/dustquestssummary.md

-LAST UPDATED 22 FEB 2021
+LAST UPDATED 5 MAR 2021

 And now, all the quests for the Dust Region.
 As with the Desert and Water, I'm omitting any Main Quests outside this Region, and for non-Dust Quests I'm listing only the name and location.
 Let's have a quick recap of how this works: